Benjamin-Lee/deep-rules/manuscript.md

 While recommended and recognized dataset repositories may differ across disciplines, a list of general dataset repositories includes the Dryad repository [@doi:10.1038/npre.2010.4595.1] (https://datadryad.org/), Figshare [@doi:10.4103/0976-500X.81919] (https://figshare.com), Zenodo [@doi:10.3897/biss.3.37080] (https://zenodo.org), and the Open Science Framework [@doi:10.5195/jmla.2017.88] (https://osf.io).
 In addition, Gundersen et al. [@doi:10.1609/aimag.v39i3.2816] provide useful checklists summarizing best data sharing practices for reproducible research and open science.

-Once the dataset is obtained, it is important to learn why and how the data were collected before beginning analysis.
+Once the dataset is obtained, it is important to learn why and how the data was collected before beginning the analysis.
 The standardized metadata that exists in many fields can help with this (for example, see [@doi:10.1038/ng1201-365]).
 If at all possible, consulting with a subject matter expert who has experience with the type of data being used will minimize guesswork and likely increase the success rate of a deep learning project.
 For example, one might presume that data collected to test the impact of an intervention are derived from a randomized controlled trial.